tailcallhq/tailcallhq.github.io/docs/intro/cli.md

 ## start

-The `start` command launches the TailCall Server, acting as an API Gateway for GraphQL with specific configurations.
+The `start` command launches the TailCall Server, acting as an GraphQL proxy with specific configurations.
 The server can publish various GraphQL configurations, also known as [composition specs].

 To start the server, use the following command: